JinDaping/laser_scan_matcher/README.md

  [1] A. Censi, "An ICP variant using a point-to-line metric" Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), 2008

- [2] M. Smith, I. Baldwin, W. Churchill, R. Paul, and P. Newman, The new college vision and laser data set, International Journal for Robotics Research (IJRR), vol. 28, no. 5, pp. 595599, May 2009.